-Telus Outage Report in Drayton Valley, Alberta
+Telus outages and service status in Drayton Valley, Alberta

-Some problems detected
+No problems detected

 Telus offers phone, internet and television services, as well as mobile phone and mobile internet service through Telus Mobility.
 Telus internet service uses DSL technology.
 Telus TV relies on satellite or internet television (IPTV).
 Telus' mobile phone network supports CMS, HSPA and LTE.